httptoolkit/httptoolkit-website/src/posts/inspecting-android-http.md

 * [`ClientPacketWriter`](https://github.com/httptoolkit/httptoolkit-android/blob/070830e3ea3d2cadf141468a83c83b6d078272ac/app/src/main/java/tech/httptoolkit/android/vpn/ClientPacketWriter.java#L67) is where raw IP data is written back to the VPN (incoming IP packets).
 At this stage we can easily drop, corrupt or delay incoming packets at the IP level.
 * [`handlePacket`](https://github.com/httptoolkit/httptoolkit-android/blob/master/app/src/main/java/tech/httptoolkit/android/vpn/SessionHandler.java#L74-L95) again in `SessionHandler`, would allow us to drop, delay or otherwise react to outgoing packets.
-* [`SessionHandler`](https://github.com/httptoolkit/httptoolkit-android/blob/master/app/src/main/java/tech/httptoolkit/android/vpn/SessionHandler.java) controls the TCP flow of each connection to process each packet, allowing us to hook into that.
+* SessionHandler also controls the TCP flow of each connection to process each packet, allowing us to hook into that flow directly.
 For example, you could extend [`replySynAck`](https://github.com/httptoolkit/httptoolkit-android/blob/master/app/src/main/java/tech/httptoolkit/android/vpn/SessionHandler.java#L360-L386) to schedule a connection reset (just a call to `resetConnection`) for 50% of new connections 2s after they're created.
 * [`SessionManager`](https://github.com/httptoolkit/httptoolkit-android/blob/master/app/src/main/java/tech/httptoolkit/android/vpn/SessionManager.java) stores the state controlled by `SessionHandler`.
 Given the list of active connections there, we could select random active TCP sessions and kill them according to whatever criteria you like.

 As we've seen, the Android VPN APIs are powerful, and there's a lot of potential here.